 When buying a home, it’s important to get a buyer’s agent to represent you.
 This realtor will have your best interests at heart and can not only show you houses but present offers and give advice on what’s a good deal.
 You’ll want to work with someone that pays attention to your needs, has time to work with you, and knows the area you’re looking in.
 If you’re not comfortable with your agent, keep shopping around until you find someone you can work with.

 Shop for a mortgage lender and get pre-approved for a mortgage.
 This way, you’ll know how much of a house you can afford and about how much your monthly payment will be.

 Going into the buying process with a pre-approval makes you a more attractive buyer to home sellers.
 If you’re getting offers from multiple lenders, you’ll want to make all of your applications at once.

-Every time a lender checks your score it’s a hard inquiry and causes a dip in your score.
-Fortunately, all inquiries for mortgages made within 45 days are treated as just 1 inquiry which minimizes the impact to your score.
+Every time a lender checks your score, it’s a hard inquiry and causes a dip in your score.
+Fortunately, all inquiries for mortgages made within 45 days are treated as just 1 inquiry that minimizes your score’s impact.

 You’ll probably get a pre-qualification within minutes.
-When you go to make an offer, the buyer will know you’re serious and that you have a good chance of getting the necessary financing to complete the purchase.
+When you make an offer, the buyer will know you’re serious and have a good chance of getting the necessary financing to complete the purchase.

-If you have a deadline in mind, make sure you give yourself plenty of time to not only find a house, but to also close on it.
+If you have a deadline in mind, make sure you give yourself plenty of time to find a house and close on it.
 In competitive markets, it can often take much longer to find a home you love and that you can secure before other buyers.